 3. Notify Appropriate Stakeholders

 Ensure appropriate stakeholders can be notified about an incident.
-A system should be established that lets incident response team members send custom messages to specific groups.
+A system should be established.
+This therefore lets the incident response team members send custom messages to specific groups.
 It should also allow an incident response team to escalate alerts and send targeted messages to key stakeholders.

 4. Automate Incident Response